architv/architv.github.io/_posts/2015-12-17-hackers-and-body-builders.md

 keywords: "programming, computers, software engineering, open source, competitive programming, codechef, topcoder, github, hackers"
 ---

-More than two years back, when I took the first step towards programming in college, I noticed that the programming community in my college was bifurcated amongst competitive programmers, the people who preferred calling each other by their [codechef](https://codechef.com) and [spoj](http://spoj.com) handles instead of their real names and hackers, some of whom were known for getting selected for the prestigious [Google Summer of Code](https://www.google-melange.com/).
+More than two years back, I took the first step towards programming in college.
+I noticed that the programming community in my college was bifurcated amongst competitive programmers, the people who preferred calling each other by their [codechef](https://codechef.com) and [spoj](http://spoj.com) handles instead of their real names and hackers, some of whom were known for getting selected for the prestigious [Google Summer of Code](https://www.google-melange.com/).
 (Very few were a part of both the groups).<!--more-->

 ## Two communities